-Me-Christianity vs God-Christianity-Is your relationship with Jesus mainly about you, or Jesus?
+Me-Christianity vs God-Christianity – Is your relationship with Jesus mainly about you, or about Jesus?

 This is the question we need to ask ourselves every day.
 Am I a “Me-Centered Christian” or a “God-Centered Christian?”

-How you read the Bible will determine the answer.
+How you read the Bible will determine this answer.

 What is a Me-Centered Christian?

-A type of Christianity that is all about you, not God.
+The type of Christianity that is all about you, not God.
 These people love talking about God, the Bible, going to church, etc, but all these things are centered on themselves to make their life happy and comfortable.
+It is in fact, no Christian at all.
 They use the bible to make themselves feel good about their lives.
+They (most the time) unknowingly twist the meaning of scripture to assure what they believe instead of learning what Gods Word is saying in context.
 Bible verses out of context are extremely dangerous.